Flag of Timor-Leste: Alternative flag debate

 A different flag had been suggested by the representatives of the Timorese political parties and organisations during the first East Timorese National Convention held in April 1998 in Portugal.
 This flag was originally the flag of CNRT (Conselho Nacional de Resistência Timorense, National Council of Timorese Resistance).
-Because of CNRT's popularity, there was a consensus of the participants of the convention to adopt their flag as a temporary flag for East Timor.
+Because of CNRT's popularity, there was a consensus of the participants of the convention to adopt their flag as a temporary flag for Timor-Leste.
 It was replaced by the former design of 1975 in 2002.

-A discussion began about which flag a future, independent East Timor should use.
+A discussion began about which flag a future, independent Timor-Leste should use.
 There were voices calling for the national flag to be changed, as the 1975 flag was a symbol of Fretilin.
-Already at the first East Timorese National Convention in Peniche (Portugal) from 23 to 27 April 1998, the delegates of the Timorese parties decided in favour of the flag of the CNRT as the provisional flag of East Timor.
+Already at the first East Timorese National Convention in Peniche (Portugal) from 23 to 27 April 1998, the delegates of the Timorese parties decided in favour of the flag of the CNRT as the provisional flag of Timor-Leste.
 In the 1999 referendum on independence, the UN had accordingly depicted on the ballot papers the Indonesian flag for remaining with Indonesia and the flag of the CNRT for independence as a decision-making aid.
 The veterans' organisation CPD-RDTL accused Fretilin of monopolising the current national flag.
-The group Colimau 2000 demanded that a Christian cross be included in the national flag to symbolise the importance of Catholicism in East Timor.
+The group Colimau 2000 demanded that a Christian cross be included in the national flag to symbolise the importance of Catholicism in Timor-Leste.
 However, most parties and the majority of the population do not support a change.
 They saw the national flag as a symbol of suffering in the struggle for independence, regardless of its authorship.

-At demonstrations in and outside East Timor, almost only the old 1975 flag and the Fretilin flag were displayed.
+At demonstrations in and outside Timor-Leste, almost only the old 1975 flag and the Fretilin flag were displayed.
 The very similarity of the two flags was recognised in respect for the merits of Fretilin in the struggle for independence.
 So in the end, the flag of 1975 was used.
 Another reason was probably the overwhelming majority of Fretilin in the new parliament.
 The Socialist Party of Timor (PST) had also demanded the red-yellow-black flag.
 The flag of the CNRT, as a symbol of the unity of the East Timorese, did not have the same popular support in the end.
 The Timor Leste Defence Force (F-FDTL), which absorbed the FALINTIL, now use the FALINTIL flag and coat of arms in the spear-and-arrows version.